 As a supervisor, she was legally required to report the harassment in the workplace.
 While she shared with human resources direct feedback from female employees who reported they were being harassed in the office, it forced her to examine her own role and complicity in contributing to such an environment in her lengthy career.
 She asked herself: “How did I let it happen and how did I let it go on for so long?”

 A final incident by a male superior directed at her forced her hand, and she filed a formal complaint with human resources.
 In sharing her journey, she eventually left the company because working with the male superior was intolerable, she offered this advice to women and men who feel mistreated or harassed at work.

 - Keep a diary/log of every questionable incident.
 The log needs to be factual — date, time, what was said, who was present, etc. and leave out personal feelings.
-She had to create a backlog of the incidents she could recall and doing so was eye-opening.
-“I had prided myself on being able to hang with the guys, let locker room talk roll off my back, but when I went back and read my log, I was shocked at what I had endured for so long and I have a lot of guilt about that,” she said.
+“I prided myself on being able to hang with the guys, let locker room talk roll off my back, but when I went back and read my log, I was shocked at what I endured for so long and I have a lot of guilt about that,” she said.

 - Other important items before you quit your job: update your resume, begin networking and better yet, find a mentor who can help you navigate the job search.
 Of course, not every situation requires that you quit your job, but in case you do, be prepared.

-Our human resources expert in the group shared these tips for people who may be dealing with harassment in the workplace.
+Sexual harassment Lawyer Spivak, who works at Spivak Law Firm, shares these tips for men and women who may be dealing with harassment in the workplace.

 - Any employee can and should bring suspicion of harassment to human resources or their supervisor.
 It doesn’t have to be the victim; it often times is someone else who has observed the behavior.